 Accompanying IST's dynamic curriculum development has been the construction and expansion of our world class, purpose-built school campus, including a facility-wide clean air filtration system.
-The school is situated on approximately 7.2 hectares of park-like grounds and has 30,000m2 of outstanding facilities for its academic, cultural and sporting programs (primary school building and a separate new secondary school building) including:
+The school is situated on approximately 7.2 hectares of park-like grounds and has 30,000+m2 of outstanding facilities for its academic, cultural and sporting programs.
+Facilities include:

-- 80+ general purpose classrooms (equipped with digital projectors and interactive whiteboards) - Magnificent Library Information Literacy Center with resources, specialists and accommodations for all age groups - 5 science laboratories (four secondary and one elementary) - Digital and Product Design Center, with machine room, CAD laboratory, elementary and secondary IT labs, 2x XR (AR/VR/MR) labs, robotics, broadcasting and green screen and recording studios - Elementary Maker Space - Numerous mini computer labs (one per elementary grade level) - 520-seat Theater, Black Box and extensive Music and Art suites (including ceramics studio) - Indoor (double-sized) gymnasium with floor-to-ceiling climbing wall - Full-size and 7-a-side football pitches - 400m running track - Dedicated Early Learning Center and outdoor play areas - Extensive leisure and private study facilities - Range of indoor and outdoor play spaces and equipment - Cafeteria & Café - Fully operational school clinic staffed by a qualified nurse and an emergency access scheme with the Tianjin Raffles Clinic and the Tianjin Family United Hospital.
+- 80+ general purpose classrooms (equipped with digital projectors and interactive whiteboards) - Magnificent Library Information Literacy Center with resources, specialists and accommodations for all age groups - 5 science laboratories (four secondary and one elementary) - Digital and Product Design Center, with machine room, CAD laboratory, elementary and secondary IT labs, 2x XR (AR/VR/MR) labs, robotics, broadcasting and green screen and recording studios - Elementary Maker Space - Numerous mini computer labs (one per elementary grade level) - 520-seat Theater, Black Box Theatre, and extensive Music and Art suites (including ceramics studio) - Indoor (double-sized) gymnasium with floor-to-ceiling climbing wall, and soon to be completed additional gymnasium, with fitness and dance studios, health classroom, and lounges. - Full-size and 7-a-side football pitches - 400m running track - Dedicated Early Learning Center and outdoor play areas - Extensive leisure and private study facilities - Range of indoor and outdoor play spaces and equipment - Cafeteria & Café - Fully operational school clinic staffed by a qualified nurse and an emergency access scheme with the Tianjin Raffles Clinic and the Tianjin Family United Hospital